awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/prepare-for-lifecycle-notifications.md

      --action 'lambda:InvokeFunction' --principal events.amazonaws.com --source-arn arn:aws:events:region:123456789012:rule/my-rule
    ```

-1. After you have followed these instructions, continue on to [Adding lifecycle hooks](adding-lifecycle-hooks.md) as a next step\.
+1. After you have followed these instructions, continue on to [Add lifecycle hooks](adding-lifecycle-hooks.md) as a next step\.

 ### Receive notifications using Amazon SNS<a name="sns-notifications"></a>